nofelmahmood/Seam/README.md

 #CKSIncrementalStore
 CloudKit meets CoreData.
-CKSIncrementalStore is a subclass of [NSIncrementalStore](https://developer.apple.com/library/prerelease/ios/documentation/CoreData/Reference/NSIncrementalStore_Class/index.html) subclass which automatically maintains a SQLite local cache (using CoreData) of user’s private data on CloudKit Servers and keeps it in sync.</p>
+CKSIncrementalStore is a subclass of [NSIncrementalStore](https://developer.apple.com/library/prerelease/ios/documentation/CoreData/Reference/NSIncrementalStore_Class/index.html)which automatically maintains a SQLite local cache (using CoreData) of user’s private data on CloudKit Servers and keeps it in sync.</p>

 ####Seeing is believing !